How to Make DIY Poo Pourri Spray with Essential Oils

 Most people like to keep what goes on behind the bathroom door private, but that can be a bit difficult when you leave an unpleasant odor behind.
 Good news is you can easily stop the embarrassing smell by using this DIY poo pourri spray with essential oils!

 Poo pourri spray is an ingenious creation that allows you to trap the smell underneath the water, so you don’t have to worry about embarrassing odors.
 All you have to do is spray the poo-pourri into the toilet bowl before you use it and it traps the unpleasant smell under the surface of the water.

-You can make your own air freshener using essential oils and other natural ingredients to clean and freshen the air.
-However, you can also simply prevent the smell from entering the room to begin with by using this DIY poo pourri recipe!
+You could also make your own air freshener using essential oils and other natural ingredients to clean and freshen the air, but it’s not going to be super effective at removing 100% of odors.
+The best way to prevent the smell from entering the room altogether is by using this DIY poo pourri recipe!